aron123/parallel-algorithms-2023/README.md

 ## Usage
 Project is configured to build with MSVC, but the code itself is intended to be portable.

+Executable binary (win-x64) and sample images can be downloaded from [Releases page](https://github.com/aron123/parallel-algorithms-2023/releases/tag/v1.0).

 ### Noise generation

 To generate noise to an image, run: